OpenLearningAnalyticsPlatform/OpenLAP-Visualizer-Framework/README.md

 ```

 ### Step 7.
 Implement the remaining abstract methods of the `VisualizationCodeGenerator` class.
 Two remaining abstract methods of the `VisualizationCodeGenerator` class should be implemented because now we have defined the `DataTransformer` and we know in what format the data will be available in the `visualizationCode()` method.
-The example below shows a sample implementation of the bar chart visualization technique using the Google Chart visualization framework to generate the “Visualization Generation Script”.
+The example below shows a sample implementation of the Bar Chart visualization technique using the Google Chart visualization framework to generate the “Visualization Generation Script”.

 ```java
 @Override